mattermost/mattermost/doc/install/Troubleshooting.md

 #### Common Issues

-##### Error message in logs when attempting to sign-up: `x509: certificate signed by unknown authority`
-  - This error may appear when attempt to use a self-signed certificate to setup SSL, which is not yet supported by Mattermost.
-You can resolve this issue by setting up a load balancer like Ngnix.
-A ticket exists to [add support for self-signed certificates in future](x509: certificate signed by unknown authority).

 ##### Lost System Administrator account
   - If the System Administrator account becomes unavailable, a person leaving the organization for example, you can set a new system admin from the commandline using `./platform -assign_role -team_name="yourteam" -email="you@example.com" -role="system_admin"`.
   - After assigning the role the user needs to log out and log back in before the System Administrator role is applied.